 Our intimate and interactive workshops are restricted to fourteen participants, with the exception of the Master Class which is limited to twelve.
-Participants will follow their instructors for three mornings, from 9:00 a.m. to 12:00 p.m.
-Enrollment for all workshops is first come, first served, with the exception of the Master Class which entails a juried entry (submissions for which must be received by May 15).
-Participants for all workshops will be expected to submit work prior to the workshop, and to read and comment on the work of others.
+Participants will follow their instructors for three mornings, Thursday through Saturday, from 9:00 a.m. to 12:00 p.m.
+Enrollment for all workshops is first-come, first-served, with the exception of the Master Class which entails a juried entry.
+Like scholarships, Master Class applications are accepted early, from January 1-February 15.
+General registration for all other morning workshops opens on March 1 and closes on June 30.
+Tuition for the morning workshops is $575, with the exception of the Master Class, which is $675.
+Breakfast and lunch, as well as the afternoon events, are included.
+Participants in all workshops will be expected to submit work in the workshop genre by July 1 and to read and comment on the work of others.
 Submission guidelines will be supplied upon enrollment.

 master class: the craft of personal Prose

 Having lived is possibly the least important qualification for writing memoir.
 In lieu of living, Master Class workshop instructor Myriam Gurba privileges craft.
 She also understands that audiences have developed a taste for memoir that reads like a novel and novels that read like memoirs.
 To achieve personal prose that moves novelistically, we will raid the toolboxes of both novelists and poets and we will aestheticize personal narrative using these borrowed devices.
 We will also learn about autotheory, an emerging genre which marries personalized anecdotes to history, philosophy, critical theory, contemporary politics, and art, and discuss how autotheory might restructure and enhance each other’s projects.

 Novel Writing Laboratory